AlphaBravoCompany/ab-training-labs/container-bootcamp/section-12-labs/README.md

 We can also just create a secret that is a basic opaque password that could be used as a password.

 First, lets just create a secret and mount it in a container, and take a look at how it shows within the container context.
+We have stored the secret in the `auth` file in an encoded format.

 `kubectl create secret generic lab-secret --from-file auth -n training-lab` {{ execute }}